Artificial-Intelligence-Big-Data-Lab/Event-Detection/README.md

 - word2vec_data :
 	- `google_word2vec_classic.bin` : word-embedding model pre-trained on Google news (download here: https://code.google.com/archive/p/word2vec/)
 	- `google_word2vec_sentiment.bin` : word-embedding model based on google_word2vec_classic.bin; adjusted in such a way, that makes embeddings more aware of the sentiments of the words (reference: https://towardsdatascience.com/sentiment-preserving-word-embeddings-9bb5a45b2a5).

+Please note that a set of pre-computed lexicons is already available in the folder `lexicons`, to allow an immidiate execution of the code.
+In case you want to use lexicons with different parameters, you need to create new lexicons from scratch.
+Please read the documentation on the script `create_lexicons.py` for reference.

+For size constraint, it was not possible to upload the word-embedding model to this repository.
+We recommend that the user download the model from the link indicated above or, alternatively, generates word-embeddings using the interface offered by the gensim library: https://radimrehurek.com/gensim/models/word2vec.html.
+To allow execution, it is crucial that the final model may be read as a classic Python dictionary, in which keys are words and values are vectors.